Results 1 to 20 of 60

 Sure, it's kinda marketing, but it's a touching moment.

-Let's hope he told them to fix the AI.I'm failing to writing a blog, specifically about playing games the wrong way
+Let's hope he told them to fix the AI.I am once again writing a blog, vaguely about playing games the wrong way

 Certainly a lot more apt than ArenaNet's acquiescence to some dude's guild's repeated calls to immortalize him by naming a server after him.
 Unlike James here, Rall never played an ArenaNet game and died peacefully in his old age, whereupon his guild essentially used him to claim a public server as their own.